Barycentric Interpolation Based on Equilibrium Potential: Algorithms of the interpolation

 \subsection{Polynomial interpolation based on equilibrium potential}

 The most straightforward scenario is polynomial interpolation with poles situated at infinity in the complex plane.
-In this case, we can obtain an estimation of the equilibrium potential's density function, $\hat{w}$, by solving Symm's integral equation \cite{Kythe1998}
+In this case, we can obtain an approximation of the equilibrium potential's density function $\hat{w}$ and Robin constant $V_E$ by solving Symm's integral equation \cite{Kythe1998}.
+Symm's equation is a Fredholm integral equation of the first kind, which has a logarithmic singular kernel:

 where $w$ is the density function of the equilibrium measure and satisfies